 The Corporate Governance Committee does not have a policy with regard to the consideration of director candidates recommended by shareholders because Ohio law and the Company's Code of Regulations affords shareholders certain rights related to such matters.
 Nominees for directorship will be recommended by the Governance Committee to the Board in accordance with the principles in its charter and the Corporate Governance Guidelines also on AFG's website.
 When considering an individual candidate's suitability for the Board, the Corporate Governance Committee will evaluate each individual on a case-by-case basis.
 Although the Committee does not prescribe minimum qualifications or standards for directors, candidates for Board membership should have the highest personal and professional integrity, demonstrated exceptional ability and judgment, and availability and willingness to take the time necessary to properly discharge the duties of a director.
-The Committee will make its determinations on whether to nominate an individual based on the Board's then-current needs, the merits of each such candidate and the qualifications of other available candidates.
-The Committee will have no obligation to respond to shareholders who propose candidates that it has determined not to nominate for election to the Board, but the Committee may do so in its sole discretion.
+The Committee will make its determinations on whether to nominate an individual based on the Board's then-current needs, the merits of each such candidates that it has determined not to nominate for election to the Board, but the Committee may do so in its sole discretion.
 All director candidates are evaluated similarly, whether nominated by the Board or by a shareholder.